kantord/LibreLingo/README.md

 ## Become a contributor

-We welcome contributions for course material as well development contributions.In order to know more regarding your contributions to our project please checkout the [contributing guide](https://github.com/yash2189/LibreLingo/blob/fixing-doc/docs/contribution_details/CONTRIBUTING_GUIDE.md)
+We welcome contributions for course material as well as development contributions.
+In order to know more regarding your contributions to our project please checkout the [contributing guide](CONTRIBUTING_GUIDE.md)

+## CODE OF CONDUCT

+We follow certain guidelines in order to maintain this repository.
+Before you start contributing we highly urge you to read our guidelines here

 ### UI translation